aws-samples/aws-iot-jitp-sample-scripts/greengrass/README.md

 	cd aws-iot-jitp-sample-script/greengrass

-Then you will need to install the dependencies
+Then you will need to install the dependencies, for example on Ubunutu/Debian:

-	nvm use 11
-	npm i -g aws-cdk
-	npm i

-The first step is to deploy the necessary provisioning resource in AWS using the AWS CDK:

-	npm run build
-	cdk bootstrap
-	cdk deploy
+	apt get install npm -y
+	apt get install awscli -y

+To create the Just In Time Provisioning stack you can type

+	make jitp

 If you do not have a service role associated with your account, you can add the role listed in the outputs from the cdk deploy step to your account